 In the left eye, he had vitreous haemorrhage with neovascularisation at the disc (new abnormal blood vessels forming in the retina) were also found.

 He then underwent pan retinal photo coagulation to both eyes in July 2017 and further treatment to the left eye in August 2017.
 In October 2017, he underwent repair of retinal detachment and treatment of retinopathy in the right eye.
 Further laser panretinal photocoagulation was carried out in November and December 2017.

 He sadly died of non-negligent causes in February 2019.

-Following his passing, his wife decided to make a claim on his behalf and instructed medical negligence expert Sophie McGarry, a litigation executive at Fletchers Group, to deal with the case.
+Following his passing, his wife decided to make a claim on his behalf and instructed medical negligence expert Sophie McGarry, a Chartered Legal Executive at Patient Claim Line, to deal with the case.

 It was alleged that in May 2017, the defendant failed to arrange an urgent appointment for laser treatment within two weeks and failed to carry out laser eye treatment within two weeks.